 - UnitedHealth Premium allows physicians to receive quality and cost-efficiency data to understand and improve the care they provide patients.

 - Evidence-based and national industry standards, coupled with feedback from medical and professional societies, recognize physicians for providing quality and cost-efficient care.

-- Physicians may earn recognition as UnitedHealth Premium or as UnitedHealth Premium Tier 1.
+- Physicians may earn recognition as a UnitedHealth Premium Care Physician or as Tier 1.

 - The Premium program focuses on 47 specialty areas that account for more than 80 percent of employers’ average medical spending.

 Increasing numbers of physicians – 40 percent of primary care physicians and 31 percent of specialists – who work with us have earned Tier 1 recognition, which means they have received the Premium Care Physician designation for meeting UnitedHealth Premium program quality and cost-efficient care criteria.

 Notable Outcomes From Premium Care Physicians